 The AT Pro works on 15kHz frequency and will get most of the metal targets.
 This is a single frequency detector and is good for beginners.

 Moreover, the device has three modes.
 These modes allow you to take the detector and use it as you wish without customizing it every time you go for a hunt.
-You can start off with the basic mode and once you get enough practice on the device, you can use it in advanced mode that shows you the target’s depth and other information, such as discrimination.
+You can start off with the basic mode and once you get enough practice on the device, you can use it in an advanced mode that shows you the target’s depth and other information, such as discrimination.

 The Garrett AT Pro is a waterproof device, so you won’t have to worry about tripping it in water.
 It can work well even after submerged into ten feet of salt or freshwater!

-The various audio features on the device allows you to differentiate between targets.
+The various audio features on the device allow you to differentiate between targets.
 The Pro Mode has a proportional audio feature that gives off a sound whenever the device finds a target.
 You then have to understand what the sounds mean in terms of the target’s depth, conductivity, and shape.